The American Gun Mystery: Literary significance & criticism

 The introduction to this novel contained a detail which is now not considered part of the Ellery Queen canon.
 The introduction is written as by the anonymous "J.J.
 McC.", a friend of the Queens.
 Other details of the lives of the fictional Queen family contained in earlier introductions later disappear and are never mentioned again; the introductory device of "J.J.
 McC." ends with the tenth Queen novel, Halfway House.
-However, "J.J." actually appears in several chapters here, discussing this case with Ellery (and makes a second and last appearance in 1967's Face to Face).
+"J.J." actually appears in several chapters here, discussing this case with Ellery (and makes a second and last appearance in 1967's Face to Face).

 The novel, and the other "nationality" mysteries, had the unusual feature of a "Challenge to the Reader" just before the ending is revealed—the novel breaks the fourth wall and speaks directly to the reader, stating that all essential facts have been revealed and the unique solution to the mystery is now possible.

 This novel was published in a Mercury edition in 1951 titled Death at the Rodeo.